The Art of Multiple Time Frames

 I made a clear decision then and there to get educated.

-And that certainly cured part of the problem.
-I mean I then progressed to making educated mistakes rather uneducated ones – including continuing to park up on the 1 Minute Chart like it was some kingdom unto itself.
-I remember thinking that one day I’d work up to taking my entries from the Hour Chart and mix it with the Big Chiefs.
+I then progressed to making educated mistakes rather uneducated ones – including continuing to park up on the 1 Minute Chart like it was some kingdom unto itself.

-Well, a lot of years and experience later, I love to commentate on what I think is flawed logic in ALL those premises.
-Yet it’s an easy perspective to fall into.
-No one much teaches the conceptual approach to successful intraday trading.
+Well, a lot of years and experience later, I see all the flawed logic.
+Yet no one much teaches the conceptual approach to successful intraday trading.
 The focus is usually on finding a magical lagging indicator you can apply to your chart, or tweaking the setting on your MACD or RSI.

 The focus is rarely on understanding why signing off on ONE timeframe as your compass could be restricting your trading growth more than anything else you’re currently doing.